- Apartment Living

 A key for your room or apartment and an outdoor access tag are issued when you move in.
 If you lose your key or tag or fail to return it, you will be assessed a replacement charge of $30.
 Students are encouraged to lock their rooms at all times.
 The college is not responsible for lost, stolen, or damaged possessions.

 Laundry facilities are provided for student use in the basement of the residence halls, Southview Apartments, and on all floors of the Kuyper Apartments.
-Dordt College contracts with an outside vendor for laundry service and is not responsible for clothing which may be removed or become damaged in the equipment provided.
+Dordt College is not responsible for clothing which may be removed or become damaged in the equipment provided.
 Do not leave clothing unattended in machines.
 Ironing boards are provided in the residence halls, but students should bring their own irons.

 Lounges are intended for the public use of all hall residents.
 Furniture and other furnishings located in residence hall lounges, study rooms, television rooms, and other community living areas are intended for the residence hall community and may not be removed by students and moved to other locations or placed in individual resident rooms.
 If students desire to move furnishings they must receive permission from residence life staff.
 Removing furnishings without permission is considered theft.
 Students who are found with such furnishings in their rooms will be placed on dismissal status and will be fined $50 per item.
 If an item is damaged when it is moved, the student(s) responsible will be charged for repairs or replacement.